drocheam/optrace/docs/source/details/color.rst

 These three cone sensitivities are commonly referred to as L (long), M (medium), and S (short).
 The resulting signals define the LMS color space.

-However, in practice, the XYZ color space is typically used.
+However, in practice, the XYZ color space is typically used instead.
 It is derived through a linear transformation of the L, M, and S components.
 The XYZ values, also known as tristimulus values, are capable of representing the entire range of colors visible to the average human observer.
 It is important to note that spectral sensitivity can vary slightly from person to person and may be influenced